AnnieRho7/cosmic-love-shop/README.md

 To fork the repository:
 1. Log in to your GitHub account.
-2. Navigate to the repository [here](insert-repo-link-here).
+2. Navigate to the repository [here](https://github.com/AnnieRho7/cosmic-love-shop).
 3. Click the 'Fork' button in the top right corner.

 ### Cloning the Repo with GitPod

 1. Log in to GitHub.
-2. Navigate to the repository [here](insert-repo-link-here).
+2. Navigate to the repository [here](https://github.com/AnnieRho7/cosmic-love-shop).
 3. Click 'Code' and copy the URL.
 4. Open a new workspace in GitPod and clone the repo.

 ### Download and Extract the Zip Directly from GitHub

 1. Log in to GitHub.
-2. Navigate to the repository [here](insert-repo-link-here).
+2. Navigate to the repository [here](https://github.com/AnnieRho7/cosmic-love-shop).
 3. Select 'Download Zip' and extract it.

 ## Credits

 [Back to the top](#top)

-* The project was inspired by **Code Institute's** walkthroughs and tutorials.
+* The project was inspired by **Code Institute's** tutorials and resources, which helped guide the development of the e-commerce functionality.
-* Blog content reflects my own knowledge and interests, enhanced with the help of **AI tools**.
+* The concept, design, and implementation are based on my personal vision for showcasing my handmade jewellery collection, blending creativity with a user-friendly shopping experience.
-* Images were sourced from [Pexels](https://pexels.com/).
+* All product images and visuals featured on the site are my own, capturing the intricate details and craftsmanship of each jewelry piece.
-* Acknowledgments to **Code Institute** students for their projects that influenced my work.
+* Special thanks to **Code Institute** for the foundational knowledge and support throughout the learning process, which played a key role in bringing this project to life.
-* Utilized **AI tools** like ChatGPT and Perplexity for content assistance.
+* I leveraged **AI tools** like ChatGPT and Perplexity to help with content creation, product descriptions, and problem-solving during the development stages.
-* Various **YouTube tutorials**, particularly from **Codemy**, were helpful in the development process.
+* I found numerous helpful **YouTube tutorials**, especially from **Codemy** and other web development channels, which assisted in refining the front-end design and adding advanced features to the site.

 ## Acknowledgments

 Thanks to [Code Institute](https://codeinstitute.net) for their resources and guidance.
-Special thanks to my mentor, Marko, for their support and the resources they shared with me.
+Special thanks to my mentor, Marko, for their support and the resources shared with me.